Written By Shuja Khan

 If individuals wish to exercise their Right to Erasure and get their data deleted, they can submit written or oral requests to any member of the concerned organization.
 Organizations are liable to delete all such data, links to such data, and copies thereof without undue delay.
 An undue delay here usually means within 30 days.

-The ‘Right To Be Forgotten’ is a step towards handing the control of their personal data in the hands of individuals.
+The ‘Right To Be Forgotten’ is a step towards handing control of their personal data into the hands of individuals.
 For organizations mishandling such data of individuals may have serious implications.
 Erasing customer data on request is challenging for organizations.
-Also, all requests of data removal may not be reasonable.
+Also, all requests for data removal may not be reasonable.
 Article 17 of GDPR offers some relief to organizations in the latter regard.
 It states that in certain situations organization's 'Right to Process Data' can override the 'Right to Erasure'.

 When the data is: